 Feel like we all have too much stuff?
-Research on happiness supports investing in the things that really bring fulfillment — like time together and finding new adventures.
+How about investing in the things that really bring lasting memories — like time together and finding new adventures.

 Here are some more regional ideas for gift giving "experiences" to fill your heart, not your house.